We also have a detailed article explaining how to effectively complain about your solicitor if you feel they have treated you unfairly.

 Historical perspective and evolution of CPOs in the UK

 The history of compulsory purchase in the UK dates back centuries, evolving alongside the nation's urban and infrastructural development.
-The concept originated in the Middle Ages, with the Crown exerting its power to acquire land for defense or public works.
+The concept originated in the Middle Ages, with the Crown exerting its power to acquire land for defence or public works.

-Modern CPOs have their roots in the industrial revolution, responding to the need for land for railways, roads, and public utilities.
+Modern CPOs have their roots in the Industrial Revolution, responding to the need for land for railways, roads, and public utilities.

 Throughout the 19th and 20th centuries, legislation such as the Land Clauses Consolidation Act and the Town and Country Planning Act refined and regulated the process.
 These laws balanced the need for public development with the rights of individual property owners.